Florida shooting survivors recall acts of heroism during deadly gunfire

 “She said, ‘Knock it down or open it with a key.
 I’m not opening the door,’” Jarboe said.

-Minutes later, officers knocked out thew window and rescued the group.
+Minutes later, officers knocked out the window and rescued the group.

 Janitor diverts students from the gunman